Eligibility for Financial Aid

 • Undocumented students are generally not eligible for federal financial aid, although they may qualify for other assistance.
 However, undocumented students who have Deferred Action for Childhood Arrivals (DACA) status and Social Security numbers are eligible for federal aid.
 For more information, see Financial Aid and Undocumented Students (PDF) from the U.S. Department of Education.

 • Students who are homeless or at risk of becoming homeless are eligible for federal financial aid.
-For more information, see Federal Student Aid and Homeless Youth (PDF) from the U.S. Department of Education.
+For more information, see Federal Student Aid and Homeless Youth from the U.S. Department of Education.

 • Having a drug conviction no longer disqualifies you from receiving federal financial aid.

 • You’re eligible for federal financial aid if you’re on probation or have been paroled.
-For more information, see Federal Student Aid for Students in Adult Correctional and Juvenile Justice Facilities (PDF) from the U.S. Department of Education.
+For more information, see Federal Student Aid for Students in Adult Correctional and Juvenile Justice Facilities from the U.S. Department of Education.

 • Males who are 18 to 25 no longer need to register with the U.S. Selective Service to be eligible for federal aid.